Rolling for a Scene

 Sometimes the GM may want to resolve an entire scene without resorting to turn-by-turn action.
 A scene check is made up of one or three rolls, each roll representing an "act" within the scene.
 Each roll functions like a success check, but the target number (TN) for a clean success escalates with each act.

 The GM starts by establishing the stakes in each act.
-The stakes represent what is to be gained by a clean success and the consequences of rolling poorly.
-Unlike the success check, the GM reveals the possible outcomes for success at a cost in a scene check ahead of the roll.
+The stakes represent what is to be gained by a clean success, but the GM doesn't reveal the consequences of rolling at a cost or rolling poorly.

-Scene Check Anatomy
+Scene Check Procedure

 If there are fewer characters than three to participate, a single character may make the roll and apply the attribute.
-If there are more than four heroes involved, the extra heroes can still collaborate, and their participation allows for more options within each part of the roll: alternative story tags, skills, or a choice between attributes.
+If there are more than four heroes involved, the extra heroes can still collaborate, and their participation allows for more options within each part of the roll: alternative story tags, skills, stances, or a choice between attributes.

 Scene Check Target Number Table